3D-Tactical-Systems/Tracker-wiki/en/pages/Boat_Landing.md

 # Boat Landing

-The 3D Tactical System tracker is designed to be used in harsh and demanding enviroments.
-Besides its rugged build it includes functionality that allows it to be used on a moving or floating platforms.
-In order to conduct a flight mission in such an enviroment. ther are two main challanges that need need to overcome.
+The 3D Tactical System tracker is engineered for use in harsh and demanding environments.
+Beyond its durable construction, it incorporates features enabling operation on moving or floating platforms.
+To execute a flight mission under such conditions, two primary challenges must be addressed:

-* The home(RTL location) needs to be updated according to the position of the ground control station or platfrom.
-This will ensure the UAV is alway able to return home and land succesfull without pilot aid.
+The home (RTL location) must be dynamically updated to reflect the ground control station or platform's position, ensuring the UAV can always return and land successfully without pilot intervention.
-* The UAV needs to be able take off, approach and land on a platfrom with very limited space, avoiding superstructure and other obsticals.
+The UAV must be capable of taking off, approaching, and landing on a platform with limited space, while navigating around superstructures and other obstacles.

-This document will descripte the and preparation required to perform such a mission.
+This document outlines the strategies and preparations necessary to undertake such a mission.

 note!
 The Boat Landing functionality is suported for Quad-Plane (VTOL) UAV's only

 ## Equipment Setup

-In adition to the standard antenna tracker [Setup](setup.md) the following should be considered:
+In addition to the instructions detailed in Setup, the following considerations should be taken into account:

-* The base of the antenna tracker should point towards the front of the moving platform.
-Carefull note of the orentation and position should be taken before flight.
+* The base of the antenna tracker should be oriented towards the front of the moving platform.
+Careful note of the orientation and position should be documented before flight.
-* The *Home Locaiton* is fixed relative to the position and orentation of the antenna tracker.
-This means that if the antenna tracker is rotated by 15 deg the *Home location* will move in proportion.
+* The Home Location is fixed relative to the position and orientation of the antenna tracker.
+This means that if the antenna tracker is rotated by 15 degrees, the Home Location will adjust accordingly.
-* If the base of the antenna tracker is disturbed during a flight it should be returned to its original position and orientation before an RTL mode is activated.
+* If the base of the antenna tracker is disturbed during a flight, it should be realigned to its original position and orientation before an RTL (Return to Launch) mode is activated.
-* The orentation of the antenna tracker does not effect its tracking accuracy.

 ![alt](uploads/images/Tracker_Side_Front.png)